Deus Ex: The Fall: Reception

 The Windows version received "generally unfavorable reviews", attaining a 45/100 rating on Metacritic based on 14 reviews.
 IGN reviewer Craig Pearson focused on the game's poor adaptation, particularly the lack of a jump button, inability to remap controls, and issues with the game not properly responding to menu actions and button presses.
 He concluded, "Beneath the struggle with terrible controls and bugs, there are vents to sneak through, email to hack, and people to confuse.
 It's something that could shine on the PC if any sort of care was taken."
 Daniel Hindes of GameSpot praised N-Fusion's original effort to capture the aesthetics of Human Revolution on iOS while strongly criticizing them for failing to take advantage of the expanded capabilities of the new platform, especially for retaining the limitations required by the original interface.
 Hindes also criticized the limited fixed-binding controls, also complaining of unresponsiveness.
 PC Gamer reviewer Andy Kelly called the game "truly one of the worst [Windows] ports I've played in some time", in part citing the game's unresponsive controls, particularly in menus.

 Speaking in 2014, Square Enix's Western CEO Phil Rogers described The Fall as a means of getting Deus Ex into a wider audience using the casual gaming market created by mobiles while also appealing to series fans.
 While he praised N-Fusion's efforts in translating the gameplay onto mobile devices, he said that "console experiences on mobile and tablet" were too much of a minority in mobile gaming at the time.
 Following the game's release, Square Enix began internal discussions around the project based on feedback, including whether its controls could have been improved, to use in future mobile game projects.
 Rogers said that the game only partly achieved its intended goals.
+Swallow also confirmed that a second mobile game featuring Saxon and Kelso was planned, but "never went ahead".